 Best sources of vitamin D

-Maintaining optimal vitamin D levels is crucial for supporting immune health and may help reduce the risk of shingle infections and outbreaks.
+Maintaining optimal vitamin D levels is crucial for supporting immune health and may help reduce the risk of shingles infections and outbreaks.

 While sunlight exposure is one of the most efficient ways to boost vitamin D, overexposure to ultraviolet (UV) radiation can potentially trigger or exacerbate a shingles outbreak, particularly if your immune system is compromised.

-Therefore, a combination of moderate sun exposure, vitamin D supplementation, and whole food sources may be most effective in maintaining adequate vitamin D levels.
+Therefore, a combination of moderate sun exposure and whole food sources may be most effective in maintaining adequate vitamin D levels.

-Wild-caught fatty fish, such as salmon and sardines, cod liver oil, egg yolks, beef liver, and other organ meats, are excellent food sources of vitamin D.
+Wild-caught fatty fish, such as salmon and sardines, cod liver, egg yolks, beef liver, and other organ meats, are excellent food sources of vitamin D.

 More potential shingles remedies

-While managing shingles can be challenging, several natural remedies may help reduce the severity and frequency of outbreaks and support the body’s healing processes.
+While managing shingles can be challenging, there are several steps you can take to help reduce the severity and frequency of outbreaks and support the body’s healing processes.

 “Addressing nutritional deficiencies and reducing inflammation is key to supporting immune health,” explains Dr. Berg, “The more you support your immune system naturally, the better your body can defend itself against viral infections.”